-OS_USERidents should not in general be granted privileges to create objects (i.e. granted
+USERidents should not in general be able to create objects.
+This is performed by specifying

-TABLEprivileges).
-In this way, individual user idents may be dropped with no cascading effects except loss of views created by the user.
+WITHOUT SCHEMAwhen the user is craeted.
+In this way, individual user idents may be dropped with no cascading effects.

 WITH GRANT OPTIONshould be used sparingly and the ident hierarchy kept shallow.
 This minimizes the chance of undesired cascading revocation of privileges.